Munawwar/lithium-ui/core/base/README.md

 * Li.off(element, type, fn, context) - Pass the same arguments as you passed to Li.on() to remove a context bound event listener.

-    Normally, if you we to use function.bind() function, you'd need to keep a reference to the new function to remove the event listener later.
+    Normally, if you were to use function.bind(), you'd need to keep a reference to the new function created to remove the event listener later.
 But this API eliminates that (and without leaking memory).

     <pre><code>Li.off(element, 'click', context.onclick, context);</code></pre>